openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 #### when custom namedCertificates configured
 1. Device Administrator copies the certificated to MicroShift host
+1. Device Administrator configures additonal CAs in the RHEL trust store.
 1. Device Administrator configures `namedCertificates` in the Microshift configuration yaml file (/etc/microshift/config.yaml).
 1. Device Administrator start/restarts MicroShift
 1. During startup the certifates paths will be checked and validated. in case of an error service will produce clear error log and exit.